nautilusrobot/blog/_posts/2024-10-23-zoom_call_with_Dr_Terwin.md

 Interview with **Dr Jeff Terwin, Head of La Jolla Day School, Marine Biologist**

+Notes are capuretred by our team member Abert.

 What are your most pressing concerns regarding the long-term effects of oil spills on coastal ecosystems?